nightroman/FarNet/GitKit/README.md

 - `Path=<string>`

     Specifies the file to blame.
-For the cursor file omit the parameter or use "?".
+    Default: the cursor file.

 - `IsGitPath=<bool>`